WHY I TEACH

 from my ego–but to hear them

 to help them.
-Transforming themselves is
+Transforming themselves was

 The